CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

      - False Positive, if any.
    - Make sure the description is properly readable on the `All Alerts` dashboard.
    - Put all the savedsearches in the proper order (category vise) in the savedsearches.conf file.
+   - Take reference from other searches in the savedsearches.conf.
+   - Make sure to add relevant queries and configuration in cs_forensics.js.
+   - If require, update `Overview` and `All Alerts` dashboard.

 6. macros.conf
    - All the macro definition goes here.